 After clicking finish, the new project will be set up and opened in Writer.
 This may take about 5 seconds or so on a slow machine.
 When the project opens, it will be empty apart from a few default folders and scenes that are created automatically in the Document and Research trees — see the screenshot below.

 Writer will open on the Start Page.
 This page contains of a few links back to the website under the Get Started section, as well as some commonly used options under the Actions section.
 These include exporting to a single Word document, opening the Project Manager, backing up your project and configuring the automatic backups.
 If you haven’t yet set a location for your automatic backups, you should do so now by selecting the Configure automatic backups link.

-There are four toolbars in Writer, named Project, Actions & Tools, Word Processor and Help.
+There are five toolbars in Writer, named Project, Actions & Tools, Word Processor, SmartEdit Editor and Help.
 The Project toolbar is where you will find buttons to create new folders, scenes and notes and add images or bookmarks.
 There are also buttons to move between your main Document tree and the Fragments tree on the left, and between the Research tree, Notes section and Daily Word Count section on the right.

 The Document tree is where your novel or short story lives.
 Here you add scenes and notes, move them around by dragging and dropping them until the structure is the way you want it, and open them in the word processor or in the notes section to the right.
 Select a folder and click the New Scene button, or open the right click menu and choose New Scene.
 An empty scene will open in the word processor and the scene will be highlighted in the Document tree so that you can give it a name.

 Adding notes and folders works in the same way.
 To add a folder, scene or note to the top level, select the project name — “The Mad Monk of Portrane” and follow the same steps as above.

 Scenes, notes, folders and even the project itself can be renamed by selecting the item in the tree, opening the right click menu, and choosing rename.